-Section 6.
-Meetings.
+Sec.
+6. Meetings

 The Board of Directors shall hold a regularly scheduled meeting at least annually on a date to be determined by the Board.
 The President or any two Directors may call special meetings of the Board of directors.
+Electronic meetings are a permissible and full equivalent alternative to in-person meetings.

-Section 7.
-Transaction of Business Between Meetings.
+Sec.
+7. Transaction of Business Between Meetings